 A series of property additions via donations and partnerships have expanded the facility to more than 3400 hectares, including nine small lakes plus extensive shoreline on Lake Opinicon and Hart Lake, and habitats ranging from abandoned farmland to mature second-growth forest.
 In the face of continuing development, these additions have provided crucial long-term security for study sites.
 For many species of plants and animals, especially those with large home ranges or particular requirements, the conservation value of the QUBS property is substantial.

 Part of the success of QUBS is the unique mix of researchers and students from many institutions from Ontario, across Canada and many other countries.
 The field station often hosts researchers from Queen's, Carleton University (Ottawa), University of Ottawa, University of Toronto, Illinois Natural History Survey (Champaign, Ill.), Virginia Tech (Blacksburg, VA), Ithaca College (Ithaca, NY), Western University (London), and the University of Windsor.
 Many international researchers also make use of QUBS from institutions in Western Europe, China and Latin America.
 The interaction among researchers from many universities, pursuing myriad research questions, makes the field station a lively, challenging and interesting place to conduct fieldwork.

-For almost 70 years, the Queen's University Biological Station has drawn energy and motivation from generations of youthful, creative, inquisitive students.
+For over 75 years, the Queen's University Biological Station has drawn energy and motivation from generations of youthful, creative, inquisitive students.
 Whether enrolled in field courses, pursuing their own research initiatives, assisting with established studies or on short-term outings as part of regular curriculum courses, their field experience is the measure of success of the Biological Station.
 The continued and increasing importance of hands-on exposure to biological principles will set the course of the field station for the future.